pretix/pretix-docs/docs/topics/taxes.md

 Taxes are handled on the event level, so you have to create an event first.

-If you want to use reverse charge or more advanced tax application rules, you have to ask your customers for their VAT ID.
+If you want to use reverse charge or advanced tax application rules, you have to ask your customers for their VAT ID.
 Navigate to :navpath:Your event → :fa3-wrench: Settings → Invoicing:.
 Under "Generate invoices", select any option that generates invoices.
 The recommended setting here is "Automatically after payment or when required by payment method".

 Switch to the :btn:Address form: tab and check the box next to "Ask for VAT ID".
 Click the :btn:Save: button to confirm.